OpenWaterAnalytics/epanet-rtx/doc/markdown/mainpage.md

  This is an open-source effort, so we invite all interested and capable parties to engage.
 There are various ways to do this - depending on your background and interests, these avenues for interaction are available:

 - See the [Project Website](https://github.com/OpenWaterAnalytics/epanet-rtx) and connect to the code repository.
+- Use GitHub to "watch" the project -- [learn about being social](https://help.github.com/articles/be-social)
 - Look over the [Coding Conventions](conventions.html)
 - Use the [Issues Traker](https://github.com/OpenWaterAnalytics/epanet-rtx/issues) to:
 	+ Suggest better documentation
 	+ Communicate with the devs
+	+ Ask questions
+	+ Talk about the rtx roadmap
 	+ Make a feature request
 	+ File a Bug
+- [Fork](https://help.github.com/articles/fork-a-repo) the project using your GitHub account
+	+ Make modifications to the code, experiment, improve it
+	+ Once you're happy with your modifications, document them and submit a [pull request](https://help.github.com/articles/using-pull-requests)
+	+ The code maintainers can merge your changes back into the official code.

 Getting Started					{#sec_gettingstarted}